 Review allowance adjustments

-Once the correct holiday policy is assigned to relevant team members, it is no longer necessary to use allowance adjustments to correct the allowance for these users.
-At this stage, you can therefore review & delete any allowance adjustments you may have put in place previously to reflect different holiday allowances.
+Once the correct holiday policy is assigned, it is no longer necessary to use allowance adjustments to correct the allowance for these users, so if you have previously been compensating for different allowances by using manual adjustments, you can now review & delete any adjustments you no longer need.

 Review team member allowances